Nemeton TV: History

 Nemeton was founded by former journalist Irial Mac Murchú in 1993.
 The company has supplied sports coverage to TG4 since 1996.
 This has included Gaelic Athletic Association competitions.
 They produced the series Laochra Gael (Heroes of the Gaels) which first aired on TG4 in 2001 and has continued for more than twenty series.

 In 2017 a three-year deal for sports on BBC Alba with Nemeton Scotland Ltd was announced.
 The BBC Alba coverage would include Guinness Pro12 rugby, Scottish Premiership football (SPFL) and shinty.

 Waterford Institute of Technology and Nemeton TV run a Higher Diploma in Arts in Television Production supported by Údarás na Gaeltachta.
 Classes were planned to take place both at WIT (now Southeastern Technological University) and in the Nemeton TV training studios in An Rinn.

 Maidhcí Ó Súilleabháin serves as the outside broadcast director and executive content director.
-The company is employing the equivalent of 50 full-time staff.

 In an interview in The Guardian, Mac Murchú stated that a strategy, to incorporate the Irish language as a core part of Nemeton's marketing, has highlighted the broader business potential of minority languages.